angavalos/2023_all-lactococcus/readme.txt

 On 2023-06-22, I attempted sbatch using run-local-lacto-smk.sh.
 Notably, this is just trimming, fastqc, and bowtie.
 No assembly yet.
 Also, only "local" Lactococcus = those in Weimer lab collection.

+For BCW_201453 and BCW_201861, I only had access to trimmed reads.
+Because of this, these samples are going to skip portions of the snakemake file.
+The current plan is to continue from phix rule for these samples (next step in workflow).
+Once snakemake is run for NCBI genomes, there will be files in analysis folder for all Lactococcus genomes, then can run the rest of the workflow - will need to fix sampleids though (can base on folders in analysis directory).